Jimmy Connors: Playing style

 Connors was taught to hit the ball on the rise by his teaching-pro mother, Gloria Connors, a technique he used to defeat the opposition in the early years of his career.
 Gloria sent her son to Southern California to work with Pancho Segura at the age of 16.
 Segura advanced Connors' game of hitting the ball on the rise which enabled Connors to reflect the power and velocity of his opponents back at them.
-Segura was the master strategist in developing Jimmy's complete game.
-In the 1975 Wimbledon final, Arthur Ashe countered this strategy by taking the pace off the ball, giving Connors only soft junk shots (dinks, drop shots, and lobs) to hit.
+In the 1975 Wimbledon final, Arthur Ashe countered this strategy by taking the pace off the ball, giving Connors soft-touch shots (dinks, drop shots, and lobs) to hit.

 In an era when the serve and volley was the norm, Björn Borg excepted, Connors was one of the few players to hit the ball flat, low, and predominantly from the baseline.
 Connors hit his forehand with a semi-Western grip and with little net clearance.
 Contemporaries such as Arthur Ashe and commentators such as Joel Drucker characterized his forehand as his greatest weakness, especially on extreme pressure points, as it lacked the safety margin of hard forehands hit with topspin.
 His serve, while accurate and capable, was never a great weapon for him as it did not reach the velocity and power of his opponents.

 His lack of a dominating serve and net game, combined with his individualist style and maverick tendencies, meant that he was not as successful in doubles as he was in singles, although he did win Grand Slam titles with Ilie Năstase, reached a final with Chris Evert, and accumulated 16 doubles titles during his career.

 Racket evolution

 At a time when most other tennis pros played with wooden rackets, Connors used the "Wilson T2000" steel racket, which utilized a method for stringing that had been devised and patented by Lacoste in 1953.
 He played with this chrome tubular steel racket until 1984, when most other pros had shifted to new racket technologies, materials, and designs.

 At the Tokyo Indoor in October 1983, Connors switched to a new mid-size graphite racket, the Wilson ProStaff, that had been designed especially for him and he used it on the 1984 tour.
 But 1985 again found Connors playing with the T2000.
 In 1987, he finally switched to a graphite racket when he signed a contract with Slazenger to play their Panther Pro Ceramic.
 In 1990, Connors signed with Estusa.

-Connors used lead tape which he would wind around the racket head to provide the proper "feel" for his style of game.